-H.R.
-2582 authorizes the State to select certain BLM-managed public lands in Utah County, Utah, in fulfillment of the land grants made under sections 6, 8, and 12 of the Utah Enabling Act.
-In addition, the bill exempts the lands authorized for selection from the exchange limitation in the Pony Express RMP without the need for further land use planning action by the BLM.
+S. 1665 is identical to H.R.
+2582 as reported by the House Natural Resources Committee on September 12, 2017.
+S. 1665 authorizes the State to select certain BLM-managed public lands in Utah County, Utah, in fulfillment of the land grants made under sections 6, 8, and 12 of the Utah Enabling Act and as generally depicted on the legislative map.
+In addition, the bill exempts the lands authorized for selection from the exchange limitation in the Pony Express RMP making further land use planning by the BLM unnecessary.
+The State selections would be subject to valid existing rights.

 The Department has no objection to the State's selection of these lands, which we understand correspond to the State's 1998 and 2004 applications and would be for the purpose of supporting Utah State University.
-While the BLM could undertake an amendment to the Pony Express

-RMP to permit the State to select the lands in question, the agency has not yet been able to do so because of other important land management priorities across Utah.
-As such, the Department believes H.R.
-2582 represents a creative solution to a complex issue.
-We recommend the inclusion of language clarifying that the lands to be selected would be used for Utah State University and a legislative map depicting these lands.
+The Department believes S. 1665 represents a creative solution to a complex issue.
+We recommend the inclusion of language further clarifying that the lands to be selected would be used for the support of Utah State University, as intended under the Utah Enabling Act of 1894.

-In addition, the Department notes that the lands authorized for selection contain several inactive community pits, where the BLM could authorize the sale of landscape rock.
-These lands also contain a number of existing rights-of-way, including highways and roads, natural gas pipelines, fiber optic lines, and communications sites.
-We recommend that the bill be amended to make the State selections subject to valid existing rights to ensure protection of these important uses.
+In addition, the Department notes that the lands authorized for selection contain several inactive community rock pits, where the BLM could authorize the sale of landscape rock.
+These lands also contain a number of existing rights-of-way, including highways and roads, natural gas pipelines, fiber optic lines, and communication sites.
 Additionally, we note that there are a number of identified ancient petroglyph sites known to exist on some of the lands to be authorized for selection.
 The Department understands that the State would be required to work with the State Historic Preservation Office to ensure protection of these and other cultural resources that may be present on these lands.
 Finally, the Department notes that these lands are part of two grazing allotments.
 State selection of these parcels would reduce acreage in the allotments and the amount of forage available to two permittees.